 - 5 Essential Oil Safety

 What is Elemi Essential Oil?

 Elemi oil is most commonly recognized and used in skincare products.
-The primary function of elemi in the products is to heal and restore skin.
+The primary belief of elemi in the products is that it may heal and restore skin.

-However, elemi oil is also known for boosting your immune system function, reducing muscle and joint pain, speeding up the healing of external wounds along promoting a greater sense of well-being which we will get to more below!
+However, elemi oil is also known for possibly boosting your immune system function, reducing muscle and joint pain, speeding up the healing of external wounds along promoting a greater sense of well-being which we will get to more below!